tisland1031/School_District_Analysis/README.md

  3. Scores by school spending had no significant change.
  4. Scores by school type had no change.

-Overall, no significate changes occurred in school size, type, spending, and district summary once we replaced the scores of the Thomas High School ninth grade reading and math.
-However, school summary witnessed the largest disparity.
+ No significate changes occurred in school size, type, spending, and district summary once we replaced the scores with NaN for Thomas High School ninth grade reading and math scores.
+However, school summary witnessed the largest disparity,going from second (91%) to eighth (65%) place for overall ranking.